ForrestErickson/bwe/README.md

 # Best Widget Ever also known as: BWE
 Best Widget Ever, a product development template.
-Idea for a template for documentation to help beginners when developing a project / product.
+Template for documentation to help beginners when developing a project / product.

 ## Project plan for BWE
+File version control with GitHub
+Project management with GitHub project features, issues, milestone, issue templates.

-Folders:
+Explanation of These Folders:
 - HR, holds human resources information for the company which makes the BWE.
 Mix of public and private files.
-- assembly, holds the folders and files for assembly of the PCB and the BWE.
+- assembly, holds the folders and files for assembly of the product.
 - firmware, holds firmware for BWE
 - legal, holds documents requiring legal skills for management.
 Corporate documents, patent related information for the company which makes the BWE.
 Mix of public and private files.
 - marketing and sales, holds the marketing plans and history, Sales documents.
 Mix of public and private files.
-- parts, holds specifications for all parts for PCB and enclosure etc. This folder has subfolders and a simple "Parts Master" spread sheet.
+- parts, holds specifications for all parts for PCB and enclosure etc. This folder has subfolders and a simple "Parts Master" spreadsheet.
-- The subfolder, "pcb" holds the schematic and PCB design files and the files generated from them.
+- The subfolder, "PCB" holds the schematic and PCB design files and the files generated from them.
 - testing, holds the product qualification test procedure and testing specifications and the factory test procedures for BWE.

 ## This project milestones
 From start of design to first production.
+- Write and maintain both Functional Specifications and Technical Specifications.
+See reference below.
 - Product Functional Specification Released.
 - Proof of concept, sketches, drawings, Mockups, bread boards and wishful thinking.
 - Schematics and drawings for all parts in folders, electrical and mechanical.